leblancfg/leblancfg.github.io/content/hill.md

 ### Don't surge before your momentum is spent!
 You'll also notice that the first optimal surge point is not exactly as the start of the climb.
-This is because the surge is most effective when the rider is at their slowest speed, just before the climb starts.
+This is because the surge is most effective when the rider is at their slowest speed.
+And as we're carrying some momentum from the flat section, the optimal surge point is a bit into the climb.
+Depending on the settings, this might be 20-40 meters into the climb.

 ### Race Dynamics - surge at the bottom, or the crest?
 In real racing, optimal surge timing can depend on tactical considerations